hmz42/SRS/README.md

 - Specify your location or preferred area for a targeted search.
 - Filter search results based on account types.

+### 3. Seamless Service Interaction
+-Experience a seamless service interaction by choosing a service provider or reservation.
+This feature includes an integrated chat functionality for real-time communication and the convenience of secure online payments.

-### 3. Reservation System providers
+### 4. Reservation System providers
 - Efficiently manage reservations with real-time updates.
 - Conflict prevention mechanisms for a smooth booking experience.

-### 4. Service Providers
+### 5. Service Providers
 - Showcase skills and services through profiles.
-- Accept or refuse user requests with real-time chat functionality.
+- Accept or refuse user requests.

+### Portfolio Enhancement:
+ -Empower reservation and services providers to showcase their abilities and expertise through a comprehensive and dynamic portfolio feature on LocalConnect.

 ## User Classes and Characteristics
 - Regular Users: Discover and explore local services.